Xitog/weyland/README.md

 * In a choice, **you can only choose between one element** not between sequences,
 * In a choice, no repeated element nor optionnal element.
+* You can only use terminals and special characters in rex definitions.

+## Lexers

+Weyland provides also several lexers using the incomplete matching feature of Weyland's rex.

 ### Languages available

-* A set of tokens is available for the languages: bnf, json, lua python and hamill.
+A set of lexers and associated tokens are available for the following languages:

+* Data language: json,
+* Programming languages: lua, python,
+* Description languages: bnf, hamill.